Why does the Graduate School target about 10 students for each cohort?

 How many summers of support can we expect under this program?

-That depends on your path of study.
-If you start with the Fall semester of year 2, the maximum support is for four summers (after years 2, 3, 4 and 5).
+That depends on your path of study and funding model.
+If you start with the Fall semester of year 2 and are under the summer-funding model, the maximum support is for four summers (after years 2, 3, 4 and 5).
 If you start later, there will be fewer summers left.

 What are the arrangements for students who are a research assistant?